Skip to main content

 Both the Transformers Python Library and Hugging Face platforms have played a crucial role in developing an open-source machine learning community.

 With Transformers, you can access datasets and models for free within seconds.
-Additionally, the Transformers Python Library makes it easy to fine-tune large language models on new datasets.
+The Transformers Python Library also makes it easy to fine-tune large language models on new datasets.

 You can upload your model to Hugging Face and use it just like the OpenAI API.
 Hugging Face also offers enterprise solutions for scalable applications.